 It is the Middle Ages that forged the historical personality of Maestrazgo.
-In the late twelfth and early thirteenth centuries this territory was incorporated into the kingdom of Aragon, becoming a “frontier land” to the Moorish kingdom of Valencia.
+In the late 12th and early 13th centuries this territory was incorporated into the kingdom of Aragon, becoming a “frontier land” to the Moorish kingdom of Valencia.

 The military orders that settled in our territory were the Order of the Temple, with the encomiendas of Cantavieja and Castellote, the Order of San Juan del Hospital, with that of Aliaga, and the Calatravos, lords of Molinos.
 The most famous, undoubtedly because of its current media coverage, is the Order of the Temple.